 Whether or not the wood has been stained or otherwise colored, applying a coat of sanding sealer is often helpful.
 It lengthens the process, but once the wood is sealed you'll be applying the poly onto a smoother surface, reducing the surface aberrations and reducing the likelihood of creating bubble pockets as you go.
 Even though it is an extra step in the process, it will make the application of the polyurethane much easier, quicker and likely bubble free.

-If you somehow still have a bubble or two in the first coat, you can fix that by lightly wet sanding the areas.
+If you somehow still have a bubble in the polyurethane in the first coat, you can fix that by lightly wet sanding the areas.
 And lightly is the operative concept.
 If you use 400-grit sandpaper mounted on a sanding block, you should be able to remove any blemishes.
 Make sure to use enough water so you don't burn through the finish to bare wood.
 Also make sure you let the previous coat dry for at least 24 hours before sanding.